 - Other homey touches: having been a homeowner, I like seeing the details of the house itself, the art on the walls, the books and music on the shelves, the plants and gardens.
 I'm not a peeper, and find happiness in ignoring jammed closets.

 - Having a kitchen takes you to the local markets and the freshest local food, which vastly improves your diet.
 Of course this is cheaper than eating out all the time, too.
-The owners' kitchens are invariable better equipped than rental property.
+(As we said above, saving money is good.)
+The owners' kitchens are invariably better equipped than rental property.
 But I still always carry a cork screw and knife when I travel.

 - Use of a car.
 Doing the homeowners’ errands can be a good way to learn your way around and meet people.
-You’ll pay for the gas to do that, but mostly the car will allow you some freedom to get back to your traveling ways with day trips.
+You’ll pay for the gas to do that, but mostly the car will allow you some freedom to see the neighborhood with day trips.

 - The animals’ affection.
 Nothing says home better than a dog’s pushy wet nose and pleading eyes.
-And like grandparents (so I’m told) you can spoil the critters, then leave them with the owners.
+And, like grandparents, you can spoil the critters, then leave them with the owners when you move on.